CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

 - How long can the bridge go without receiving new blocks before the bridge's security is affected? e.g., how does the protocol deal with a weak subjectivity period?
 - What are the financial incentives for relayers?
 Given these entities incur network fees associated with relaying blocks to different destination networks, how are they compensated?
 Is this model sustainable?
 - What are the costs of operating the bridge?
 Are these sustainable under low-demand scenarios?
+- Can the on-chain implementation adapt to changes in the source network's consensus protocol?
+What are there challenges and constraints to making such changes?
 - The increased complexity of building such protocols significantly increases implementation risk.

 ##### Off-chain Consensus Verification